teksingozde/UFOs/README.md

 ## Results
 You can see my web page from this link: https://teksingozde.github.io/UFOs/

-Image The information requested below will be given in detail in the 1st screen shot.
+The information requested below will be given in detail in the 1st screen shot.

 ##### Image 1.
 Filter Search
 <img width="1274" alt="filter search" src="https://user-images.githubusercontent.com/26927158/205183051-a14c73b4-8d0d-4497-bd5f-41d9bb70c277.png">